zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 automated provisioning platforms such as Kickstart are very effective ways to implement consistent operating system deployment.

-### Re-install Manager for Lustre\* software
+### Re-install Intel® Manager for Lustre* software

-There is no automated installer for the Manager for Lustre\* software but it is fortunately straightforward to re-run the installation program.
+There is no automated installer for the Intel® Manager for Lustre* software but it is fortunately straightforward to re-run the installation program.
 This has the added benefit of guaranteeing that the core infrastructure is correctly installed and configured and that all package dependencies are appropriately satisfied.
-Re-running the installation program creates a new, unpopulated, instance of the Manager for Lustre\* software.
+Re-running the installation program creates a new, unpopulated, instance of the Intel® Manager for Lustre* software.
 Note that it does not matter what answer you provide to the questions asked by the installation program; this information will be overwritten when the database backup is restored.

-When installation completes, shutdown the Manager for Lustre\* software and its related services immediately, but keep the PostgreSQL database server running:
+When installation completes, shutdown the Intel® Manager for Lustre* software and its related services immediately, but keep the PostgreSQL database server running: